sparsity-xyz/sparsity-demo/fibonacci-py/README.md

 - **Dependencies:**
   - [Foundry](https://book.getfoundry.sh/) installed
   - `npm` or `yarn` installed
+  - **Docker**: Ensure the Docker service is installed and running before proceeding.

 ### 1. Build the Docker Image
 The Docker image contains the ABCI core, encapsulating all computation and execution logic.